 As a self-proclaimed neat freak, I can appreciate a good cleaning tip or two.
-And with the holidays right around the corner, I’m kicking up my cleaning game.
-Looking for ways to deep clean your kitchen before you invite the masses over for a Thanksgiving feast?
+And with Thanksgiving exactly one month away, I’m kicking up my cleaning game.
+Looking for ways to deep clean your kitchen before you invite the masses over to feast on turkey and sweet potato pie?
 You can be sure to impress even your most OCD family member with these tips.

 Go ahead find the vent hood in your kitchen.
 Chances are you’ve never even seen this thing, let alone attempted to clean it.
 This one’s easy: Just grab some borax and treat the vent hood to a nice relaxing soak in hot water.
 It’ll be as good as clean in an hour or so.